ryanthomasallen/ryanthomasallen.github.io/index.md

 I am a PhD candidate at Harvard Business School.
 I conduct research at the intersection of strategy, organization theory, and entrepreneurship.

-<a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">My dissertation research</a> is organized around the question: how can innovators anticipate market demand to produce commercially successful innovations?
+<a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">My dissertation research</a> asks: how can innovators anticipate market demand to produce commercially successful innovations?
 I demonstrate how prior work that extols the benefits of predictive analytics and experimentation is incomplete.

 <details><summary><strong>Brief overview of dissertation chapters</strong></summary>
   See my <a href="https://ryantallen.com/research/#dissertation-working-papers" target="_blank">research page</a> for full abstracts